 i) that optical head-mounted displays (e.g. video glasses) have been implemented for the reception of TV broadcasting programmes and personal multimedia information;

+j) that in accordance with Resolution ITU-R 4, one of the main tasks of Study Group 6 (Broadcasting Service) is the study of the overall quality of service;

+k) that the reception part of the end-to-end programme chain has a major influence on the final perception of the content and that the influences in the reception part can include the technology used and the setting of personal preferences by the end-user,

 decides that the following Questions should be studied

 1 What are the quality attributes for audio-visual perception?